-- No screen time which reduces eye strain.
+- No screen time, which reduces eye strain.

-Gather your Team
+Gather Your Team

 Whatever type of fundraising event you are organizing it’s vital to gather a solid team to lead you down the path to success.
 Assemble a planning committee to handle the various planning tasks, determine your fundraising goals together and create a roadmap to get there.

-Choose your Cookbook Creator Platform
+Choose the Cookbook Creator Platform

 - Extensive database capabilities to make uploading, editing, tagging, and sorting your contributed recipes quick and easy.

-- High-quality full-color printing options with a variety of binding and page count possibilities, for those who want to create physical fundraising cookbooks.
+- High-quality full-color printing options with a variety of binding and page count possibilities for those who want to create physical fundraising cookbooks.

-Define your Audience and Theme
+Define Your Audience and Theme

 Here are a few unique theme ideas for your fundraising cookbooks: